Facebook iconThe Hidden Costs of Not Redesigning Your Website in 2025

 Old code isn’t just ugly; it’s dangerous.
 IBM’s 2023 Cost of a Data Breach Report pegs the global average breach expense at USD 4.45 million, an all-time high.
 Legacy themes and unpatched plugins widen attack surfaces, letting attackers skim payments or siphon personal records in minutes.
 Remediation fees, forensic teams, legal counsel, and mandated credit monitoring follow, often dwarfing the original theft.

 Regulators or payment processors may suspend services during investigations, freezing cash flow precisely when extra funds are needed most.
+Experienced Website redesign companies also highlight security hardening in their process, reducing the risks of breaches tied to outdated code.
 A security-minded redesign hardens authentication paths, removes abandoned code, and enables continuous patching, protecting both balance sheet and brand reputation, and brand damage.

 5. SEO Ranking Erosion After Core Updates